vanruc/todoApp/README.md

 # Todo Application Tutorial
 Let's learn by example.

-Throughout this tutorial, we will walk you through create an advance Todo Application by using Awesome Enterprise Application Framework - [Skyve](https://skyve.org/) .
+Throughout this tutorial, we will walk you through creating an advanced Todo Application by using the awesome Enterprise Application Framework - [Skyve](https://skyve.org/) .

-This Todo Application will have we to assign and manage tasks need to be done for our project.
-We also try to put some effort to create some great Report by using Jaspersoft BI tools which embedded to Skyve Framework.
+This Todo Application will assign and manage tasks needed to be done for our project.
+We also try to put some effort in to create a Report by using Jaspersoft BI tools which is embedded in the Skyve Framework.

-In this project, we will try to cover as much as possible Skyve Development Process and concepts.
+In this project, we will try to cover as much of the Skyve Development Process and its concepts as possible.

-***This tutorial guide assumes familiarity with Web technology and architecture, Java EE concepts, the Java language and the use of common development tools like Eclipse.***
+***This tutorial assumes familiarity with Web technology and architecture, Java EE concepts, the Java language and the use of common development tools like Eclipse.***

 ## Getting started
-Before continue with our Tutorial, there are some page you may want to visit
+Before continuing with our tutorial, there are some pages you may want to visit

-* [What is skyve?](https://skyve.org/what-is-skyve) - Will help you to get answer for the question What [Skyve](https://skyve.org) is, and how it will usefull on your Enterprise Application Development?
+* [What is Skyve?](https://skyve.org/what-is-skyve) - Will help answer what [Skyve](https://skyve.org) is, and how it will be useful in your Enterprise Application Development.

-* [Getting Started](https://skyve.org/getting-started) - will help you to have some idea on how to start with our [Skyve](https://skyve.org) framework.
+* [Getting Started](https://skyve.org/getting-started) - Will help give you some ideas on how to start with our [Skyve](https://skyve.org) Framework.

-* [Dev Guide](https://skyvers.github.io/skyve-dev-guide/) - will help you to learn and understand about our development.
-It also cover almost [Skyve framework](https://skyve.org) elements and concepts.
-There are quite a lot of real example for you to refer too.
+* [Dev Guide](https://skyvers.github.io/skyve-dev-guide/) - Will help you learn and understand about our development.
+It also covers most [Skyve Framework](https://skyve.org) elements and concepts.
+There are many real examples for you to refer to also.

-* [Join Us On Slack](https://join.slack.com/t/skyveframework/shared_invite/enQtNDMwNTcyNzE0NzI2LWNjMTBlMTMzNTA4YzBlMzFhYzE0ZmRhOWIzMWViODY4ZTE1N2QzYWM1MTdlMTliNDIyYTBkOWZhZDAxOGQyYjQ) - If you get stuck, feel free to ask us some questions on the Skyve Slack team.
+* [Join Us On Slack](https://join.slack.com/t/skyveframework/shared_invite/enQtNDMwNTcyNzE0NzI2LWNjMTBlMTMzNTA4YzBlMzFhYzE0ZmRhOWIzMWViODY4ZTE1N2QzYWM1MTdlMTliNDIyYTBkOWZhZDAxOGQyYjQ) - If you get stuck, feel free to ask the team some questions on the Skyve Slack server.

-Now, move on to the next stage to learn "How to create Application with [Skyve Framework](https://skyve.org)
+Now, moving on to the next stage to learn how to create an application with [Skyve Framework](https://skyve.org) .
-## Create TodoApp project
+## Create TodoApp Project
-To create new [Skyve](https://skyve.org) Project, you can go to [Getting Started](https://skyve.org/getting-started) page, and then scroll down to **Skyve For Developer**  section, click to **Create** button.
+To create a new [Skyve](https://skyve.org) Project, you can go to the [Getting Started](https://skyve.org/getting-started) page, then scroll down to the **Skyve For Developers**  section, and click the **Create** button.
 ![](create%20skyve%20project.png)
-***We recommend you watch the video first***
+***We recommend you watch the video guide first***

-Or you can go directly to [Create Skyve Project Page](https://foundry.skyve.org/foundry/project.xhtml).
+Or, you can go directly to the [Skyve Project Creator](https://foundry.skyve.org/foundry/project.xhtml).

-On Skyve creation page, key in below informations:
+On the Skyve Project Creation page, fill in the below information:
-* ***Email adress***: The valid email address will be using to receive download link from [Skyve](https://skyve.org)
+* ***Email address***: A valid email address that you will be using to receive the download link from [Skyve](https://skyve.org)
 * ***Project Name***: Your project name
 * ***Customer Name***: Your customer name
 * ***Database Dialect***: Select your Database Engine
-* ***Skyve Script***: This field is optinal - we will back to Skyve Script later in this course
+* ***Skyve Script***: This field is optional - we will refer to Skyve Script later in this course
 ![](create%20skyve%20form.png)

-Finally, Click to the **Create Project** button.
+Finally, click the **Create Project** button.

-Now, go to check your email inbox to find Project Download Link.
-Download Project and extract it to your Work Space.
+Now, check your email inbox to find your Project Download Link.
+Download the project and extract it to your workspace.
 ## Import TodoApp Project
-Now we will import the project to Eclipse Editor.
+Now we will import the project to Eclipse.

-Right Click on the Project Explorer window, and choose **Import** menu and sub-menu item like below:
+Once in Eclipse, right-click on the Project Explorer window, and click the **Import** option, like below:
 ![](import%20menu.png)

-Select Import Existing Maven Project from import wizard window.
-Like below
+Select Import Existing Maven Project from import wizard window, like below

 ![](existing%20maven.png)